Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Introduction

-A Platform project is used to build extensions for the [Alfresco Content Services (ACS) Repository]({% link content-services/latest/develop/repo-ext-points/overview.md %}).
+A Platform project is used to build extensions for the [Content Services (ACS) Repository]({% link content-services/latest/develop/repo-ext-points/overview.md %}).
 The runtime environment for ACS is Docker so not only is this project building the source code for your extensions but also the custom Docker image for the Alfresco Repository.
 The custom Docker images includes the JARs, or AMPs, with your extension code.